Q: I am new to Flappers. Is there a place to go where we can be seen by the club bookers and owners?

 - Pizza Spot — Comedian who had a great set at the last audition wins a pizza of his/her choice and gets to open up the very next audition show.
 If you win 3 Pizza Spots in a row, we’ll book you in a Main Room or Claremont weekend Guest Spot.
 (1 spot)

 - First Timers — Comedians who have never auditioned at the club or who have never tried stand-up before.
-We will also put people who haven’t auditioned in over a year on this list.
+We will also put people who haven’t auditioned in over a year on this list, and people who have been performing here for a while and are looking to move up at the club.

 - Bump List — Comedians who tried to audition previously, but we ran out of time.
 We allow you the next 3 auditions to claim your Bump List spot.